-As we look at the year 2020 in the rearview mirror (thank goodness) and begin to think about digital transformation in 2021, the first word that comes to my mind is accelerated.
+As we look at the year 2020 in the rearview mirror (thank goodness) and think about digital transformation in 2021, the first word that comes to my mind is accelerated.
 In businesses across all industries, the unprecedented challenges of last year forced digital roadmaps to be rapidly redrawn, digital toolboxes to be urgently refurbished, and digital transformation initiatives to go into hyperdrive.

 When the 2020 coronavirus pandemic forced people to isolate in their homes and businesses to minimize personal contact with customers, organizations were driven to hit the accelerator on their digital transformation efforts.
 The shift to a work-from-home workforce, as Gartner puts it, caused many organizations “to vault years forward in the space of a few weeks.”
 And the shift from in-person to digital services led to similarly dramatic shifts in healthcare (telemedicine), retail (online ordering), financial services (online/mobile banking), and other industries.

 In adapting to this dramatically different environment, businesses that had already invested in digital transformation had the advantage of a head start over those that had not.
 Those that were reluctant to embrace the digital mandate found themselves scrambling to piece together a digital strategy with hastily acquired assets.

 And businesses that long for a restoration of business-as-usual are coming to a grim realization that returning to the pre-pandemic status quo is not an option.
 Even after the crisis passes and restrictions are lifted, employees will want to continue having the option to work from home, and consumers who have become used to digital conveniences will continue to expect their availability.

 As we enter 2021, our task is to rebuild the disrupted digital roadmaps and re-establish the vision of digital transformation that will take us into the future.
 We’ve identified five trends that provide some insight into what that vision will entail.